 Beginner's Guide to Pose Running

-Beginner’s Guide to Pose Running is a guide for runners of all levels that provides step by step instructions, visual demonstrations of all drills and exercises necessary to learn how to run correctly, to learn to run with the Pose Method.
-It does not get any more detailed than that!
-To get the most out of this guide you should already be subscribed and logged in so you could follow the progression and view all of the videos.
+Beginner’s Guide to Pose Running is a video guide for runners of all levels that provides step by step instructions, visual demonstrations of all drills and exercises necessary to learn how to run efficiently and stay injury free.

 The Structure of the Program